 Check these sites frequently and get ready to pounce when the right pieces are posted.
 You'll be well on your way to building an excellent home gym without paying a bunch.

-Building Your Own Equipment
+Building Your Own Gym Equipment

 If you're a handy person, building your own gym equipment is an incredibly effective way of building a cheap home gym.